East–West pipeline (Turkmenistan): History

 In 2007–2008, Russia and Turkmenistan negotiated construction of the East–West pipeline to supply the planned Caspian Coastal pipeline, an extension of the Central Asia–Center gas pipeline system.
 The pipeline was to be built in cooperation with the Russian gas company Gazprom.
 The main designated contractor was Zarubezhneftegaz, a subsidiary of Gazprom.
 However, on 27 March 2009 after tensions between Russia and Turkmenistan over gas supplies from Turkmenistan to Russia, Turkmenistan launched an international tender for the pipeline.
 Over 70 companies expressed their interest to participate in the project.
 In May 2010 it was announced that Turkmenistan will build the pipeline on its own.
 Construction started in 2012 and was completed in December 2015.

 Route

-The pipeline starts from the Shatlyk compressor station at the eastern branch of the Central Asia–Center gas pipeline in Mary Province and runs to the Belek-1 compressor station at the western branch of the Central Asia–Center gas pipeline in Balkan Province.
+The pipeline starts from the Şatlyk compressor station at the eastern branch of the Central Asia–Center gas pipeline in Mary Province and runs to the Belek-1 compressor station at the western branch of the Central Asia–Center gas pipeline in Balkan Province.
 From there, gas could be transported to Russia or, when constructed, through the Trans-Caspian Gas Pipeline to Azerbaijan and further to Europe.
 In addition to export, the pipeline will supply the central and Caspian region of Turkmenistan.
 The pipeline largely follows the route of existing pipelines.
 It creates a system connecting all the major gas fields of Turkmenistan.